-16.11 The decision on the formal review will be conveyed to the student in writing no later than 22 working days following receipt of the formal request for review.
+16.11 The decision on the formal review will be communicated in writing to the student by the Associate Dean of Faculty with a brief statement of the reasons for the decision.
+The decision should be conveyed to the student no later than 22 working days following the announcement of grades by the College.